mrets/Operating-Procedures/api-docs/scenarios/get-generation-history.md

 ## Use Case

 The Generation History table in the M-RETS is a log of all generation entries in reverse chronological order.
-This information is helpful in understanding the how much energy a generator produced and the resulting issuances that occured.
+This information is helpful in understanding how much energy a generator produced and the resulting issuances that occured.

 ## Notes About the Entity